 I personally use Camtasia for this, but it's not cheap - It was about $250 when I bought it.
 There are some free versions available for editing software but again, just do a bit of research to see what is the best fit for you.

 Make sure you Title your video based on the keyword that you want to rank.
 You can also check out my article on YouTube SEO for help on this.
 If you go in Youtube search, start typing some keywords and see what comes up.

 In your description, the first two sentences should include your keywords and an introduction to your video along with your link.

 For your link - you'll need to shorten it as previously mentioned.
 You can use any of these:

 It's easy to use, just drop your clickbank ID in and it will shorten it.
-For bit.ly and tinyurl, you can customize it with your own text if it's available.
+You can also customize it with your own text if it's available.
 This way it's not some ugly link and looks more professional.

 Make sure your link is visible in the descrption in your video.
 You should write a description of the product as well - try for at least 200 words.